emilkarlen/exactly/README.rst

 It also means that the prerequisites for running the test were satisfied:

-- the system under test - ``addressbook`` program is found in the same directory as the test case file
+- the system under test - the ``addressbook`` program - is found in the same directory as the test case file
-- test test input file ``a-test-address-book.txt`` is found in the same directory as the test case file
+- the test input file ``a-test-address-book.txt`` is found in the same directory as the test case file

 The following test case displays a potpurri of functionality.
-(Beware that this test case does not make sense! - it just displays some of ``exactly``'s functionality.)
+(Be aware that this test case does not make sense - it just displays some of ``exactly``'s functionality.)

 ::